bevyengine/bevy-website/content/learn/book/control-flow/systems.md

 Systems can also be run on demand, via a "one-shot" pattern.
 This is an extremely flexible tool, allowing you to execute arbitrary logic on the world in an ergonomic way whenever you please.
-One-shot systems are particularly useful for testing, handling callbacks in UI, creating scripted events, or when architecting turn-based games.
+One-shot systems are particularly useful for testing, handling callbacks in UI, or creating scripted events.

 We have two means of running one-shot systems:
 - Register and invoke a system's [`SystemId`].